 specific learning needs that are not currently met by a province’s curriculum.
 In most cases, these unaligned areas of the FIT curriculum focus on Business outcomes.

 Integrating unaligned outcomes into your curriculum would still be beneficial for the students graduating from your classes.
 FIT recognizes how difficult this can be without necessary resources or examples and has identified resources and compiled information to make this process easier for you.
-Beginning April 2013, we will be pleased to offer our online Teacher Resource Sharing
+We are pleased to offer our online Teacher Resource Sharing

 community educators to upload and download relevant teaching materials, such as: lesson plans, videos, handouts, tips, information guides, presentations, etc.